-- 1. Add all the ingredients into slow cooker and mix well.
-Cook on low for 6-8 hours.
-If you have a programmable slow cooker, set it to cook on low for 7 hours and then switch to warm. - 2.
-After cooking, give the mixture a good stir as the oats will settle to the bottom.
-Portion into a bowl and serve. - 3.
+- 1. Add all of the ingredients to a slow cooker and mix well.
+Cook on low for 6 8 hours. - 2.
+After cooking, stir the mixture well as the oats will have settled to the bottom.
+Portion into bowls and serve. - 3.
 Optional: Top with pecans, maple syrup or brown sugar, and milk.